danwolfgang/mt-plugin-more-custom-fields/readme.md

 * Multi-Use Single-Line Text Group: don't let the crazy name scare you -- this field type allows you to create a reusable group of fields, perfect for including a list of your favorite bookmarks, for example.
+(Compatible with both MT4 and 5.)

 * Message: administrators can edit the contents of the Message field text area, but any other use can only read the contents.
 Useful for displaying